Laura Chiatti

-Laura Chiatti (born 15 July 1982, Castiglione del Lago, Italy) is an Italian actress and singer.
+Laura Chiatti (born 15 July 1982) is an Italian actress and singer.
 She is the leading lady in two successful films: Ho voglia di te, alongside Riccardo Scamarcio, and Paolo Sorrentino's third film The Family Friend.
 The latter was entered into the 2006 Cannes Film Festival.
-In 2010 she voiced Princess Rapunzel in the Italian version of the Disney-animated feature film Tangled.
+In 2010, she voiced Princess Rapunzel in the Italian version of the Disney-animated feature film Tangled.

 She married fellow actor Marco Bocci in 2014.
 They have two sons: Enea (born 2015) and Pablo (born 2016).